NoLtour/Uni-notes/Mechanics structures and materials/Dynamics 1/absolute motion analysis.md

 ### Intro
 Basically this is just when you have one or more [[rigid body|rigid bodies]] and create a bunch of equations relating how variables describing their motion/position.

+By creating a bunch of equations to describe how things move relative to each other it then becomes possible to find constraints on movement which has lots of uses:
+- Calculating part dimensions necessary to allow movement
+- Determining range of motion
+- Assessing forces acting on components

 ### Basic wheel
 Really simple example, a wheel that doesn't slip:
 ![[Pasted image 20220427111552.png]]